ianrenton/ianrenton.com/_fiction/2007-08-29-katrinas-legacy.markdown

 - Story
 ---

-<div id="notes">Note to the hard of thinking:  This is a work of fiction!
+<div class="notes">Note to the hard of thinking:  This is a work of fiction!
 I live thousands of miles away from, and have never been to, New Orleans.</div>

 <div class="story" markdown="1">
 <p>"Haven&#039;t you heard?" enquired the woman in the coffee shop as I turned up there during my morning break.
 I confessed that I hadn&#039;t.</p>